Ecommerce Payment Security: 10 Small Business Best Practices

 The PCI Security Standards Council also emphasizes the need for educating employees on information security.
 Those who have access to cardholder data are also susceptible to spoofing, which can give hackers access to their login credentials.

-Over time, you’ll gather more data about ecommerce security.
+Over time, you’ll gather more data about ecommerce security and your own payment landscape.
 You’ll be able to unearth trends—for example, are there trends related to chargebacks?
 How can you address those trends?
 Do you have lots of orders with different credit cards from a single IP address?
 You might need to block that IP.
 Did you receive an unusually large order?
 Perhaps reach out to the customer to confirm or ask for a different payment method.

 Bottom Line